joshluisaac/sortutils/problem_analysis.md

 }
 ```

-> Create an enum class which will serve as a constant or reference for looking up the various support units. `DistanceUnitType.java`
+> Create an enum class which will be a reference for looking up the various supported units. `DistanceUnitType.java`

+> Create a Distance map class which will take a key/value pairs.
+Each distance value is associated with a unit. `DistanceMap.java`

-> Create a Distance class
+> Create a Distance class which is a representation of the entire distance model.
+That is a list of distance maps, `List<DistanceMap>`.
+Call this `Distance.java`

+2. The raw JSON payload is a serialized form.
+That is, it currently exists in a file system on disk or a memory buffer.
+I will need to do some deserialization to plain Java objects.

+> Deserialize from `JSON` formatted string to `Distance` object.
+I'm looking at something along these lines `public Distance deserialize(String jsonText){}`

+3. Remove duplicates `public <T> List<T> unique(List<T> list){}`

+4.